 If a creditor refuses to write off your debt, we suggest you go back to them to see what else they can do to help.

 As mentioned above, you could see if they’ll accept a payment holiday, a reduced payment plan, or ask if they’ll freeze interest and charges for a set period.
 But remember, paying less than the agreed amount each month may impact your credit score - unless the creditor agrees otherwise.
-Organisations like Citizens Advice or StepChange can give you free, non-judgemental advice, and help find the best solution for you.
+Again, organisations like Citizens Advice or StepChange can give you free, non-judgemental advice, and help find the best solution for you.

 Read on for more tips if you can’t pay your credit card.